-Keep this leaflet, You may need to read it again. - If you have any further questions, ask your doctor or - pharmacist.
+Keep this leaflet.
+You may need to read it again.
+If you have any further questions, ask your doctor or pharmacist.
 This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same as yours - If you get any side effects, talk to your doctor or pharmacist.
-This includes any possible side effects not listed in this leaflet
+It may harm them, even if their symptoms are the same as yours.
+If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.

-What is in this leaflet:
+In this leaflet:

-- 1. What Amaryl is and what it is used for
+1.What Amaryl is and what it is used for

-- 2. What you need to know before you take Amaryl
+2.Before you take Amaryl

-- 3. How to take Amaryl
+3. How to take Amarvl

-- 4. Possible side effects
+4.Possible side effects

-- 5. How to store Amaryl
+5. How to store Amaryl 6.
+Further information

-- 6. Contents of the pack and other information

-Pharmacotherapeutic group
+1.What Amaryl is and what it is used for

 Amaryl is an orally active blood sugar lowering medicine.
-This medicine belongs to a blood sugar lowering group of medicines called sulfonylurea.
+This drug belongs to a blood sugar lowering group of medicines called sulfonylurea.
 Amaryl works by increasing the amount of insulin released from your pancreas.
 The insulin then lowers your blood sugar levels.